Low Self-Esteem And Relationships- Devoted Effects Be Careful

 Withdraw: When you don’t feel good about yourself, you don’t seem to want to do anything.
 Taking the example of turning down all invitations that are extended to you.
 All you want to do is stay at home because you’re afraid that if you go out, people will gossip about you.

-Constantly considering issues: If you are constantly concerned that everything in your life will go wrong, you most likely have low self-esteem.
-Furthermore, you are so preoccupied with your own life that you fail to care about or consider the feelings of others.
+Constantly considering issues: Persistently fearing that everything in your life will go awry is indicative of low self-esteem.
+Additionally, being overly preoccupied with your own concerns might lead to neglecting or overlooking the emotions of others.

 Relationships: Their Effects and Impact